To get your salesperson license in Hawaii:

-There are four 20-hr CE Renewal packages listed toward the top of our homepage.
-Each is equally designed to meet the 20-hr renewal requirement.
-Each includes the mandatory Core A and B courses (until 5/31/19) and 14 hrs of electives.
+Each 20-hr CE Renewal package is equally designed to meet the 20-hr renewal requirement.
+Each includes the mandatory Core A and B courses (until 5/31/21) and 14 hrs of electives.

 Once you complete a course, allow 1-3 business days for processing (allow 8 to be safe).
 Once processed, the course should appear in your PVL account on ehawaii.gov.
 As we process each course, we send a confirmation email to you.
 After completing all your courses, it is time for you to verify the State has everything they need for your smooth license renewal (ex: course credits, paperwork, payment).
 You can do this by contacting the DCCA (808-586-3000) or by logging into your PVL account: https://pvl.ehawaii.gov/rece/app/welcome.html

 When a course is considered complete, you will see green checkmarks next to each step in the course folder.
 This means the course is complete and has been put in queue for processing so that we can get it submitted to the Hawaii Real Estate Commission / DCCA on your behalf.
 The 3 checkmarks correspond to the completion of the presentation, survey, and indicating the biennium where you would like the course credit applied.

 To be considered a duplicate by the Hawaii Real Estate Commission / DCCA, the course must be an exact title match, from the exact same school and must have been completed within a consecutive biennium (Ex: courses completed for the 2016 biennium cannot count toward requirements for 2020). *You can view a list of your completed courses by logging into your PVL account on ehawaii.gov through the link below and following these steps: